d12frosted/elpa-mirror/nongnu/devil-readme.txt

   By default, each comma in the Devil key sequence is translated to "C-".
 For example, if you type ", x , f", Devil translates it to "C-x C-f".
-Similarly, "m" is translated to "M-", so if you type ", m s", Devil translates it to "C-M-s".
+Similarly ", m" is translated to "M-".
+If you type ", m x", Devil translates it to "M-x".
+Further ", m m" is translated to "C-M-".
+If you type ", m m f" Devil translates it to "C-M-f".
 There are several other translations available in the default translation rules that let you enjoy working with Emacs while avoiding modifier keys.
 Further, the Devil activation key, translation rules, etc. are customisable.
+Thus if you do not like the default choices made in this package, you can customise it easily to suit your preferences.

   Read the [manual] to learn how to install, use, and customise Devil.